-The sections below summarize the program area(s) and associated requirements contained in this RFQ.
+The sections below summarize the program area(s) and associated requirements contained in this RFP.
 Expanded program details can be found in each program area below.
 KCRHA is open to applications where agencies (for profit or faith-based organization) partner to provide the required scope of activities.
+Successful applicants will be responsible for implementing and managing the program areas.